 Regardless of what happened in your case, it is understandable that you are probably scared and overwhelmed by the grand theft charges that you are currently facing.
-You do not have go through this experience alone.
+You do not have to go through this experience alone.
 The Cincinnati Criminal Defense Attorneys are here to provide their expertise, understanding and legal counsel to help you deal with the grand theft charges that you are facing.
-The sooner you consult with a Cincinnati Criminal Defense Attorney, the better, as they will work diligently to achieve the most favorable outcome for your case.
+The sooner you consult with a Cincinnati grand theft lawyer, the better, as they will work diligently to achieve the most favorable outcome for your case.
 This could mean the difference between serving less prison time to a complete dismissal of the grand theft charges altogether.

 Grand theft falls under the general definition of theft offenses <link> in the Ohio Revised Code (ORC 2913.02v2).
 Theft in Ohio is defined as anyone who has the intention or purpose to deprive another person of their property or service by knowingly obtaining or exerting control through any of the following:

 - Without the owner’s consent or the person who is authorized to give consent;

 - Beyond the scope of the person’s implied or spoken consent or the implied or spoken consent of the person authorized to give consent;

 Grand theft specifically occurs when the monetary value of the property that is stolen is between $75,000 and $150,000.
 Property can include any kind of physical or nonmaterial entity that is owned or possessed by an individual or a group of individuals.

 If the stolen property involved in the offense falls into any of the following categories, it will be considered grand theft:

 Grand theft in Ohio is a serious criminal offense that carries severe penalties if convicted.
 If you are convicted of grand theft, the penalties that you will face are typically dependent on the severity of the facts and circumstances of your particular case.